trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 **When shooting**

 First of all, make sure any storage devices aren't causing a data bottleneck.
-It’s especially important that you have a SD card or external hard drive that’s fast enough to write the data generated by the camera (higher than the maximum bit rate).
+It’s especially important that you have a SD card or external hard drive that’s fast enough to write the data generated by the camera (offering speeds higher than the maximum bit rate).

-[The SanDisk Extreme microSDXC UHS-I Memory Cards](https://www.amazon.co.uk/SanDisk-Extreme-microSDXC-Adapter-Performance/dp/B07FCMBLV6/) used in the [GoPro Fusion cameras on our Trek Packs](/trek-pack) write data up to 90Mbps.
+For example, [the SanDisk Extreme microSDXC UHS-I Memory Cards](https://www.amazon.co.uk/SanDisk-Extreme-microSDXC-Adapter-Performance/dp/B07FCMBLV6/) used in the [GoPro Fusion cameras on our Trek Packs](/trek-pack) write data up to 90Mbps.

-You might also be able to reduce the frames per second recorded by the camera.
+You could also reduce the frames per second recorded by the camera, if this feature is offered.

 At a high-level; more FPS = a smoother visual experience.